ibm-cloud-docs/speech-to-text/metrics.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Metrics features
+# Processing and audio metrics
 {: #metrics}

 The {{site.data.keyword.speechtotextfull}} service can return two types of optional metrics for a speech recognition request:

--   [Processing metrics](#processing_metrics) provide periodic information about the service's processing of the input audio.
+-   [Processing metrics](#processing-metrics) provide periodic information about the service's processing of the input audio.
 Use the metrics to gauge the service's progress in transcribing the audio.
-Processing metrics are available with the WebSocket and asynchronous HTTP interfaces.
--   [Audio metrics](#audio_metrics) provide information about the signal characteristics of the input audio.
+-   [Audio metrics](#audio-metrics) provide information about the signal characteristics of the input audio.
 Use the metrics to determine the characteristics and quality of the audio.
-Audio metrics are available with all speech recognition interfaces.

-By default, the service returns no metrics for a request.
+By default, the service returns no processing or audio metrics for a request.

 ## Processing metrics
+{: #processing-metrics}

+Processing metrics are available only with the WebSocket and asynchronous HTTP interfaces.
+They are not available with the synchronous HTTP interface.
-{: #processing_metrics}
+{: note}

 Processing metrics provide detailed timing information about the service's analysis of the input audio.
 The service returns the metrics at specified intervals and with transcription events, such as interim and final results.